 Saperatec, a company in Germany, has developed a solution for recycling composites.
 Their process will separate the layers of paper, plastic, and metal in a composite.
 Once the layers are separated, each material can be sent to the proper facility for recycling.
 The process separates the materials through a chemical reaction that breaks down the glues and resins used to keep the layers together.
 Saperatec’s chemical process has yet to be tested in a large facility, but their process is heading in the right direction for composite recycling.

-You may already be familiar with TerraCycle beause of their mail-in recycling programs.
+You may already be familiar with TerraCycle‘s mail-in recycling programs.
 TerraCycle provides a recycling program for snack bags, a type of composite packaging that normally ends up in the trash.
 Their process melts the layers of plastics together to create a different composite plastic material.
 The new material can be molded into different consumer products, giving the composite a longer life cycle.
-This process works for plastic-only composites but does solve the problem of paper-plastic-metal composites.
+This process works for plastic-only composites but does not solve the problem of paper-plastic-metal composites.

 To recycle snack bags with TerraCycle, individuals and organizations simply set up an account, collect clean, empty snack bags, and ship a full box back to TerraCycle.
 TerraCycle also offers recycling programs for other hard-to-recycle packaging.